-When boiling your spuds, make sure to cut them into even chunks so that they can all cook at the same rate.
-If the sizes are irregular, the larger pieces may end up being undercooked which can affect the overall finished texture.
-Starting off with cold water and bringing it all to the boil helps to keep things even as well, and a pinch of salt in the mix can help give that lovely seasoned taste from the get-go.
+When boiling your spuds, be sure to cut them into even chunks so that they can all cook at the same rate.
+If the sizes are irregular, the larger pieces may end up being undercooked which can impact the overall finished texture.
+Starting off with cold water and bringing it all to the boil helps to keep things even as well, and a pinch of salt in the mix can help add a dash of flavour from the get-go.

 This is where you can really make your mash into something a little more indulgent.
 If you are adding cream, milk or butter from the fridge make sure that you let them warm up to room temperature first so that they are able to mix in easily and don’t cool the rest of it down too much!